Skip to content

 Behavioral Indicators

-- The security attribute copyout writes kernel data to an address that resolves to a kernel-mode page rather than the original user-mode buffer, indicating the race was won and the buffer was remapped
+• Security attribute copyout writing kernel data to a kernel-mode page rather than the original user-mode buffer, indicating the race was won.
+This is detectable through kernel memory write auditing if enabled.

-- A process token is overwritten mid-execution: the process transitions from a standard user token to a SYSTEM token without any logon event, service call, or UAC prompt
+• A process token overwritten mid-execution: a standard user token replaced with a SYSTEM token without a corresponding logon event, service call, or UAC prompt.
+This is the exploitation's end state and the clearest indicator of compromise.